 Beach Wheelchairs is a small Scottish charity that has operated since 2015.
 Since then Beach Wheelchairs have hired out our Free to use specialist wheelchairs over 1000 times.
 Beach Wheelchairs mission is to get people back on the sand enjoying our beautiful beaches.
 Beach Wheelchairs have a wide range of wheelchairs and equipment at North Berwick, East Lothian and Portobello, Edinburgh.
 We also have two wheelchairs at Haven Seton Sands that are available to the public as well as Haven customers to use.

-Beach Wheelchairs want people to enjoy the beach with family and friends.
-The beach is a special place where people can have new experiences, make long lasting memories or be taken back to their childhood just by the sound of the waves and the smell of salt on the air.
+Beach Wheelchairs mission is for people to enjoy the beach with family and friends.
+The beach is a special place where people can have new experiences, make long lasting memories or be taken back to their childhood just by the sound of the waves and the smell of salt in the air.

 Whether you are planning a trip to the beach with someone who has mobility needs or are interested in volunteering with us hopefully Beach Wheelchairs can help.
 However the weather is outwith our control.